happypeter/edocs/soho.md

 ---

 ## Design Guidelines
-- goal: beautiful and easy to use soho
+- goal: beautiful and useful soho
   - minmum
     - things(items/shapes/curves/colors) should not exist if they do not add up aesthetic or functional value
       - prefer single color items like chairs, plates etc.